Multi-document Summarization via Deep Learning Techniques: A Survey: Objective Functions

 \subsection{Other Types of Objectives}

-In addition to the above-mentioned objectives, there are many other types of objectives.
-Cao et al. \cite{cao2015learning} proposed to use ROUGE-2 to calculate the sentence saliency scores and the model tries to estimate this saliency with linear regression.
-Yin et al. \cite{yin2015optimizing} suggested to sum up the square of the prestige vectors calculated by the PageRank algorithm to identify the importance of the sentences.
-Zhang et al. \cite{zhang2016multiview} proposed an objective function by ensembling the individual scores obtained from multiple CNN models.
-Besides the cross-entropy loss, a consensus objective is adopted in this model to minimize the disagreement between every two classifiers.
-Amplay et al. \cite{amplayo2019informative} utilized two objectives in abstract module: the first one is to optimize the generation probability distribution by maximizing the likelihood; the second objective is to constrain the output of the model to be close to its golden summary in the encoding space, as well as being distant from the random sampled negative summaries.
-Chu et al. \cite{chu2019meansum} designed similarity objective which shares the encoder and decoder weights within the auto-encoder module.
-In the summarization module, the average cosine distance is used to indicate the similarity between the generated summary and the reviews.
+There are many other types of objectives in addition to those mentioned above.
+Cao et al. \cite{cao2015learning} proposed using ROUGE-2 to calculate the sentence saliency scores and the model tries to estimate this saliency with linear regression.
+Yin et al. \cite{yin2015optimizing} suggested summing the squares of the prestige vectors calculated by the PageRank algorithm to identify sentence importance.
+Zhang et al. \cite{zhang2016multiview} proposed an objective function by ensembling individual scores from multiple CNN models; besides the cross-entropy loss, a consensus objective is adopted to minimize disagreement between each pair of classifiers.
+Amplay et al. \cite{amplayo2019informative} used two objectives in the abstract module: the first to optimize the generation probability distribution by maximizing the likelihood; and the second to constrain the model output to be close to its golden summary in the encoding space, as well as being distant from the random sampled negative summaries.
+Chu et al. \cite{chu2019meansum} designed a similarity objective that shares the encoder and decoder weights within the auto-encoder module, while in the summarization module, the average cosine distance indicates the similarity between the generated summary and the reviews.
 A variant similarity objective termed \textit{early cosine objective} is further proposed to compute the similarity in a latent space which is the average of the cells states and hidden states to constrain the generated summaries semantically close to reviews.